Dahi Chicken Recipe (Yogurt Chicken Curry)

 Pinterest Hidden Image

-Dahi Chicken (Dahi Murgh or Yogurt Chicken Curry) is a North Indian or Pakistani-style chicken curry, where chicken pieces are cooked in a yogurt-based sauce.
-Make it using my easy recipe and serve with roti, naan, or rice for a hearty meal.
+Dahi Chicken (Dahi Murgh or Yogurt Chicken Curry) is a North Indian or Pakistani-style chicken curry in which chicken pieces are cooked in a yogurt-based sauce.
+This chicken curry stands out for its generous use of yogurt, which creates a naturally creamy, tangy gravy using simple Indian spices and no cream.
+Make it using my easy recipe and serve with roti, butter naan, or rice for a hearty meal.

 Sunday lunch is mostly a non-veg curry in our home.
 In the last 20 years of my cooking journey, I have learned to make at least 70-80 different styles of chicken curries.
 It is interesting how a few ingredients can result in drastically different tastes and textures.